Skip to main content

 2. Ignition: When the thermostat detects a drop in temperature, the burner pump draws oil from the tank, atomizes it into a fine mist, and mixes it with air.

-3. Combustion: This mixture is ignited within the combustion chamber, creating hot gases.
+3. Combustion: This carefully calibrated mixture is ignited within the combustion chamber, creating hot combustion gases.

-4. Heat Exchange: These gases pass through the heat exchanger, which heats the surrounding air without letting the combustion gases mix with the breathable air.
+4. Heat Exchange: These gases pass through the heat exchanger, which heats the surrounding air without ever letting the dangerous combustion gases mix with the breathable air inside your home.

 5. Distribution: The blower fan pushes this warmed air through ducts to vents in various rooms, while cooler air is drawn back to the furnace to be reheated.